Table of Contents

 • If you define a trigger that will be activated by another trigger, then leave this tag empty.

-• Prior to DataMiner 9.0.0 [CU2], when <NoTimeout>...</NoTimeOut> is specified in the protocol, the "timeout after retries" trigger will not go off (whereas the "timeout" trigger will go off) when the response matches the value set in <NoTimeout>.
-However, from DataMiner 9.0.0 [CU2] (RN 12543) onwards, the "timeout after retries" trigger will go off despite the <NoTimeout> setting, resulting in similar behavior as the "timeout" trigger.
+• In legacy DataMiner versions prior to DataMiner 9.0.0 [CU2], when <NoTimeout>...</NoTimeOut> was specified in the protocol, the "timeout after retries" trigger did not go off (whereas the "timeout" trigger did go off) when the response matched the value set in <NoTimeout>.
+However, in the currently supported DataMiner versions, the "timeout after retries" trigger will go off despite the <NoTimeout> setting, resulting in similar behavior as the "timeout" trigger.